cmadland/lit/pages/01.open-education/01.cronin-maclaren/docs.md

 process:
 	twig: true
 ---
-## Conceptualising OEP: A review of theoretical and empirical literature in Open Educational Practices

 !!!
 Cronin, C., & MacLaren, I. (2018).
 Conceptualising OEP: A review of theoretical and empirical literature in Open Educational Practices.
 Open Praxis, 10(2), 127–143.